Browsing Category

 • 4 to 6 cups broth or stock

 Heat oil.
 Saute onion or garlic until soft.
-Add veggies and brown for a few minutes then season.
-Season with S & P. Add broth, cover pot, and lower the heat to a simmer for about 30 minutes until veggies are soft.
-Puree if you want a smooth soup or leave chunky.
+Add veggies and brown for a few minutes, then season.
+Season with S & P. Add broth, cover the pot, and lower the heat to a simmer for about 30 minutes until veggies are soft.
+Puree if you want a smooth soup, or leave it chunky.
 It’s up to you.
 Add in whatever herbs and spices you like.

-Make easy cookies and freeze.
+Make easy cookies and freeze them.
 In my food memoir are several easy recipes.
-For those of you have my book, email with any questions.
+For those of you who have my book, please email me with any questions.
 Here’s one for today that amps up every family’s favourite with one easy trick.

 Brown Butter Rice Crispies